What is a contrail made of?

 Interpreting the Data

-Most detected substances fall below the MDL, which means their presence in the samples cannot be confirmed.
+Most of the results fall below the MDL, which means the presence of those substances cannot be confirmed.
 However, some advocates of the "chemtrail" theory claim:

 "Tests were ordered for several elements that should NOT be present in normal rain/snow."